anonyms/CleaningData/README.md

 CleaningData
 ============

 Please load the "run_analysis.R" file, and then run the function "run_analysis()".
-This will return the tidy data set, as described in the assignment.
+This function will return the tidy data set, as described in the assignment.

 Please note that your working directory should be set to contain the 'UCI HAR DATASET' unzipped folder.